moonbitlang/moonbit-docs/next/tutorial/example/gmachine/gmachine-1.md

 Since `square` is a user-defined super combinator, reducing `(square 3)` involves only parameter substitution.

-If a redex has fewer arguments than required by the super combinator, which is common in higher-order functions, consider the example of tripling all integers in a list.
+If a redex has fewer arguments than required by the super combinator, which is common in higher-order functions, it becomes a `weak head normal form` (often abbreviated as WHNF).
+In this situation, even if its sub-expressions contain redexes, no action is needed.
+Consider the example of tripling all integers in a list.

 ```clojure
 (map (mul 3) list-of-int)
 ```

-Here, `(mul 3)` cannot be treated as a redex because it lacks sufficient arguments, making it a `weak head normal form` (often abbreviated as WHNF).
-In this situation, even if its sub-expressions contain redexes, no action is needed.
+Here, `(mul 3)` cannot be treated as a redex because it lacks sufficient arguments.

 ### Step 3: Update